SupportLog In

 The Reach Estimate provides an estimate on the size of your segment by constructing a random sample of the entire population of devices in Foursquare’s universe.
 By calculating reach off of a sample, the tool is able to quickly give estimates at the push of a button!

 When the Audience Designer shows “0” estimated reach, that means that the segment contains less than 10k devices (which is FSQ’s minimum size for segments).
 Any segment that contains under 10k devices will automatically fail when the build is requested, so the UI shows “0” at any number below that threshold.
-We recommend expanding your segment criteria, such as extending the lookback window, adding in additional POIs, incorporating online interests, etc. until you see reach.
+We recommend expanding your segment criteria, such as extending the lookback window, adding in additional POIs, incorporating ready-to-use audiences, etc. until you see reach.

 What is the reach multiplier in the FSQ Targeting UI?